JonathanC13/Exercise-Routines/server/test-cases.md

         4. The comment is updated in the collection 'sessions' session document -> exercise sub document -> comments sub document.

     *Status*: Pass

--- HERE. delete cascading middleware with the session could be a problem.
-At each step, simulate abort by making a valid request buy manually put a throw error at the point you want to test it reverts.
+*Internal test*
+    To test transaction rollback, placed manually thrown errors inbetween mongoose calls to obsverse abortTransactions.

+--

 ## DELETE : http://localhost:5000/api/v1/routines/:routineId/sessions/:sessionId/exercises/:exerciseId/comments/:commentId
 *Prerequisites*:
     1. Successful login that returned a valid JWT.
     2. Valid route params: routineId, sessionId, and exerciseId.

-- Test X: Delete comment that does not exist.
+- Test 1: Delete commentId that is invalid.
+    *Description*:
+        In the request URL, provide a :commentId that is an invalid length.

     *Route params*:
+        :routineId = 679fd498dca2129f77c3f997   // your valid routine _id
+        :sessionId = 67a12912cefe2281138f3e67   // your valid session _id
+        :exerciseId = 67a27615efc925fa402a2b02  // your valid exercise _id
+        :commentId = 67a27d87e2c6979e183ed5c

+    *Body*:
+        N/A

+    *Expected results*:
+        1. status code: 404
+        2. response: **JSON**
+            {
+                message: Id not found: 67a27d87e2c6979e183ed5c!
+            }

+    *Status*: Pass

+- Test 2: Delete comment that does not exist.
+    *Description*:
+        In the request URL, provide a :commentId that does not exist in the collection 'comments'.

+    *Route params*:
-        :routineId = 67969cbe4163742abfe4d7d5   // your valid routine _id
+        :routineId = 679fd498dca2129f77c3f997   // your valid routine _id
-        :sessionId = 6796a5413cddc61acf7be05f   // your valid session _id
+        :sessionId = 67a12912cefe2281138f3e67   // your valid session _id
-        :exerciseId = 6796a9b30a23b77a579881e6  // your valid exercise _id
+        :exerciseId = 67a27615efc925fa402a2b02  // your valid exercise _id
-        :commentId = 6796a9b30a23b77a579881e1
+        :commentId = 67a27d87e2c6979e183ed5c3

     *Body*:
         N/A